-Arthur Town to the north end of the island was the home of Sidney Poitier, but by far the quaintest village on Cat Island is Fernandez Bay.
-This tiny resort is close to historic plantations and settlements, and the spot where many islanders believe Columbus first set foot on the New World.
+Arthur Town to the north end of the island was the home of Sidney Poitier.
+By far the quaintest village on Cat Island is Fernandez Bay.
+This tiny resort is close to historic plantations and settlements and the spot where many islanders believe Columbus first set foot on the New World.

 Divers on Cat Island can choose from coral reefs and blue holes, explore shipwrecks or spot dolphins, stingrays and sharks.
 Alternatively, head to Armbrister Creek, as the tidal conditions cause bubbles and burps making it a fabulous location to spot rays, baby sharks and birds that nest along the mangrove fringe.

-Shannas Cove Resort -This isolated resort is perched high on the hill on the northern tip of Cat Island, granting sweeping views of the beautiful beach at Shannas Cove and the rest of the island.
-There are five brightly decorated cottages, each with private balconies.
+Shannas Cove Resort -this isolated, adults only resort is perched high on the hill on the northern tip of Cat Island with views of the beautiful beach at Shannas Cove and the rest of the island.
+There are five brightly decorated cottages, each with private balcony.
 An excellent restaurant on-site serves three meals a day, made to order, without set mealtimes.
 Nature trails lead to northern secluded beaches and scuba diving is available on-site.
-This is an adults only resort..

-Fernandez Bay Village - Set on one of the most picture perfect white sand turquoise water secluded bays on earth.
-A handful of beach cottages surround the bay with tons of stuff to do; kayaking, snorkel, looking for crabs.
-Fernandez Bay Village has an excellent restaurant and great hang out area for families with games and snacks to enjoy while watching sunsets.
+Fernandez Bay Village - set on one of the most picture perfect secluded bays on earth.
+A handful of beach cottages surround the bay with plenty to do including kayaking, snorkelling or looking for crabs.
+This is an excellent option for families.